-The evidence for these findings of fact is contained in the application, the direct testimony and supplemental direct testimony of Company witness Harrington, the direct testimony and exhibits of Public Staff witnesses Jay B. Lucas and Jenny X. Li, and the rebuttal testimony of Company witnesses Coppola and Halm.
+The evidence for this finding of fact is contained in the Application, the direct testimony and supplemental direct testimony of Company witness Harrington, the direct testimony and exhibits of Public Staff witnesses Jay B. Lucas and Jenny X. Li.
+As is discussed herein, Public Staff recommended certain adjustments related to the Company's payment of liquidated damages.

 In its application and testimony in this proceeding, DEP requested a total decrease of \$89 million to its North Carolina retail revenue requirement associated with fuel and fuel-related costs, excluding the regulatory fee.
-The fuel and fuel-related cost factors requested by DEP included an Experience Modification Factor (EMF) to take into account fuel and fuel-related cost under-recoveries experienced during the test period.
+The fuel and fuel-related cost factors requested by DEP included an Experience Modification Factor ("EMF") to take into account fuel and fuel-related cost under-recoveries experienced during the test period.
 On Harrington Exhibit 3, Pages 1-6, Company witness Harrington proposed fuel and fuel-related cost under-recoveries of \$110 million experienced during the test period through the reporting date of March 31, 2019.